amirh0ss3in/Black-Hole-Entropy/script.md

-🎬 **\[Opening]**

-> I used to think you needed Einstein’s full machinery — tensors, spacetime curvature — to even *begin* to understand black holes.
-> But it turns out... you don’t.

-*pause*
+🎬 **\[Opening Scene: PhysicalBlackHoleLattice is playing]**

+**Voiceover (your voice, calm and reflective):**

+> This... is what we usually imagine when we think of a black hole.
+> A place where space bends, light curves, and time itself gets strange.

+*(As the 3D grid warps and the black hole sphere fades in, the camera slowly rotates)*

+> And normally, to make sense of this — you’d need Einstein’s general relativity.
+> You’d need the full machinery: spacetime tensors, differential geometry, event horizons.

+*(Beat.
+The animation continues slowly turning.
+Silence for a second.)*

+> But what if I told you...
-> You can actually estimate the entropy of a black hole with nothing more than **dimensional analysis**.
+> That you can actually estimate one of the most profound properties of a black hole — its **entropy** — using just **high school physics**?

-> No fancy math.
-Just Newton, Planck, and a bit of curiosity.

 ---

-🎬 **\[Title card: “You Don’t Need General Relativity to Understand Black Holes”]**
+🎬 **\[Cut to you sketching or writing on screen: “Entropy of a Black Hole”]**

+**Voiceover:**

+> No general relativity.
+No Hawking radiation.
+No quantum field theory in curved space.
+> Just Newton's law, Planck’s constant, and a curious mind.

+> I want to walk you through a thought experiment.
+One that helped me feel — really *feel* — the physics behind black holes, in a way that equations never quite did.

+> Let’s start simple.

+*(Scene fades to white or paper texture.
+Clean title appears.)*

 ---

+🖊️ **Title Card (spoken and shown):**
+**“You Don’t Need General Relativity to Understand Black Holes”**

 📚 **\[Part 1 – Setting up the question]**